SeddikOuertani/burgerbuilderapp/Project_desciption_README.txt

 ********Burger Builder app*********
 *************************************

-A dynamic React JS application allowing a user to build his own burger using the given ingredients, used to practice React JS.
+A dynamic React JS application allowing a user to build his own burger using the given ingredients.

 + LifeCycle hooks (useEffect, setState),
 + working with stateless and statefull components